1. Check Your Credit Score

 Financing exists for a reason, and reducing large lump-sum payments in life is an optimal strategy when it comes to staying on top of your financial well-being.
 Whether you’re a multi-million dollar company or just someone trying to be smart with their money, it’s always better to keep more of your money in your control.

 Depending on what lender you end up going with, you can run into many problems found in your contract’s fine print.
 It is important to take a good look at your responsibilities and those of the lender in your contract, as well as a few things to make your life a little easier when you finally ink it:

 - Educate yourself on loan finance principles before walking in

 - Don’t sign if you don’t know

-- Fees and charges are negotiable
+- Fees are negotiable

 - Leave nothing “off-the-record” — always get things in writing